Texas Gastric Bypass Surgery - Dallas, Fort Worth & Decatur

-Risks of Roux-en-Y Gastric Bypass Surgery
+Risks of Roux-en-Y Gastric Bypass

-We want our patients in and around the Dallas / Forth Worth Metroplex, Amarillo / Abiliene, and Southern Oklahoma areas to be aware of the risks of gastric bypass surgery as well as its benefits.
-The primary risks are related to the fact that, unlike LAP-BAND® surgery, gastric bypass surgery requires surgical alteration of the stomach and small intestine.
+We want our patients in and around the Dallas / Forth Worth Metroplex, Amarillo / Abilene, and Southern Oklahoma areas to be aware of the risks of gastric bypass as well as its benefits.
+The primary risks are related to the fact that, unlike LAP-BAND®, gastric bypass surgery requires surgical alteration of the stomach and small intestine.
 Patients may experience "dumping syndrome" (indigestion, vomiting, bloating, and diarrhea that occur when a patient eats foods not included in the post-bariatric diet), nutritional deficiencies, and, in a small percentage of cases, surgical complications.
 To minimize these complications, My Bariatric Solutions provides extensive bariatric surgery aftercare and nutritional counseling before and after weight loss treatment.

-The Roux-en-Y Gastric Bypass Surgery Procedure
+The Roux-en-Y Gastric Bypass Procedure